Desert X: 2021

 Desert X 2021 opened on March 12, 2021 and ran through May 16.
 The exhibition was curated by artistic director, Neville Wakefield and co-curated by César García-Alvarez.
 The exhibition explored the concept of the desert being both a place and idea, and featured artworks that acknowledged the realities of people who reside here and the political, social, and cultural contexts that shape their stories.
 Participating artists for Desert X 2021 included Zahrah Alghamdi, Ghada Amer, Felipe Baeza, Serge Attukwei Clottey, Nicholas Galanin, Alicja Kwade, Oscar Murillo, Christopher Myers, Eduardo Sarabia, Xaviera Simmons, and Vivian Suter.

 The exhibition was among the first art experiences in the region since widespread lockdowns due to the COVID-19 pandemic to offer a safe, outdoor experience that was free and open to all.
 The exhibition had 650,000+ site visits Valley-wide in 9 weeks.

 A documentary film, Desert X 2021 – The Film, was produced for KCET's ARTBOUND.
 Desert X 2021 – The Film took viewers inside the artists’ studios in Accra, Ghana; Berlin, Germany; Guadalajara, Mexico; Jeddah, Saudi Arabia; La Paila, Colombia; London, UK; New York City, USA; Panajachel, Guatemala; and Sitka, Alaska, USA.
 Through their creations for Desert X, the participating artists explore the current socio-political climate, speaking directly to the Native American Land Back movement, climate change and water rights, histories of feminism and the urgent issues facing Black lives.
-It is at once a record of the previous tumultuous 18 months through the eyes and voices of some of the most well-known artists and a timely piece that poses urgent questions about the past while imagining the possibilities of a shared future.

 Desert X's 2021 Official T-Shirt, the Desert X Coordinates Tee had an error that was never fixed in its production.
 The shirt's coordinates of longitude and latitude take you to the North Pacific Ocean.
 If a 3 is added to the start of the longitude you get the coordinates of Coachella Valley, where the exhibit took place.